 Stay safe!
 Act now!

-Unfortunately the Australian government has been slow to take the health impacts of the coronavirus seriously.
+Unfortunately, the Australian government has been slow to take the health impact of the coronavirus seriously.
 Just because they haven’t acted, doesn’t mean that you don’t have to.

-Social distancing is the most effective way to slow the spread of the virus.
-Our team is now working from home and where possible you should discuss with your employer and do the same.
+Above all, social distancing is the most effective way to slow the spread of the virus.
+Our team is now working from home, and where possible you should discuss with your employer and do the same.

-Your employer has a legal obligation to provide a safe place of work and if need be you should remind them of this and take any action necessary to force them to take the coronavirus threat seriously.
+In addition, your employer has a legal obligation to provide a safe place of work, and if need be you should remind them of this.
+If necessary, take action to force them to take the coronavirus threat seriously.